Yash919/Microservice-Architecture/README.md

 This project is a complete microservices-based system built with Spring Boot and Spring Cloud.
 It includes real-world features like service-to-service communication, centralized configuration, security, and error handling.

-### ✅ Key Features
+## ✅ Key Features & Concepts

-- Microservices architecture using Spring Boot
+- **Microservices architecture using Spring Boot**
+  Each functionality is split into independent microservices, built using Spring Boot for rapid development and deployment.

-- Service discovery with Eureka
+- **Service discovery with Eureka**
+  Eureka Server registers all running microservices and enables them to discover each other dynamically without hardcoded URLs.

-- API Gateway with Spring Cloud Gateway
+- **API Gateway with Spring Cloud Gateway**
+  Acts as a single entry point for all client requests, handling routing, filtering, and authentication logic.

-- Centralized configuration using Spring Cloud Config Server
+- **Centralized configuration using Spring Cloud Config Server**
+  Externalizes configuration for all services in a centralized Git repository, allowing real-time updates without redeploying services.

-- Inter-service communication using Feign Client and RestTemplate
+- **Inter-service communication using Feign Client and RestTemplate**
+  Enables clean and efficient communication between microservices through declarative REST clients (`Feign`) and template-based clients (`RestTemplate`).

-- Circuit Breaker and Resilience4j integration
+- **Circuit Breaker and Resilience4j integration**
+  Adds fault tolerance to services by preventing cascading failures during downtime or latency issues using timeouts, retries, and fallbacks.

-- MongoDB for data persistence
+- **MongoDB for data persistence**
+  A NoSQL database is used across all services to store user, hotel, and rating data in a flexible and scalable format.

-- OAuth2-based authentication using Okta
+- **OAuth2-based authentication using Okta**
+  Secures all service endpoints using OAuth2 protocol via Okta, ensuring only authorized users can access protected resources.

-- CRUD operations with validation and exception handling
+- **CRUD operations with validation and exception handling**
+  All services support create, read, update, and delete operations with proper input validation and consistent error handling mechanisms.

 ### 🧩 Microservices Included